-A municipal election is held each even-numbered year for the seats on the Danville Town Council.
+A municipal election is held each even-numbered year.
+The next Municipal Election will be held on Tuesday, November 8, 2022 for two seats on the Danville Town Council.

 Political Reform Act Campaign Disclosure Requirements and Filings

 Since 1974, California has had in place a campaign finance disclosure law requiring candidates and committees to make public their contributions and expenditures.
 All local elected officeholders, candidates for local elected offices, and committees in support or opposed to local candidates are required to file their campaign disclosure reports with the City Clerk at specified intervals.
 Statements are filed on a regular cycle, with additional statements required during election years.
 These statements provide the public with details on who contributes money to a committee, and how that money is spent.
 Disclosure requirements are quite complicated.
 Those involved with campaign committees should become fully aware of the legal requirements surrounding campaign reporting.
 There are various filing deadlines for candidates and committees depending on the type of committee, and whether or not that committee is involved in an active election.
 There are also special quarterly filing deadlines for measure committees during the petition qualification process.